Tianming-Wu/SharedCppLib2/README.md

 ## Known Issues
 - May not compile on gcc / clang due to different template instantiation strategies, leading to compilation errors.
 Use MSVC when possible.
 The author will regularly test and attempt to fix these compilation issues.
+- https implementation has been officially abandoned from mainstream, but http integration interface is reserved.
+There may be OpenSSL compatible integration in the future, split into a separate project.

 **Full Changelog**: [WhatsNew](WhatsNew)